exAspArk/batch-loader/README.md

 ### Caching

-By default `BatchLoader` caches the resolved values.
+By default `BatchLoader` caches the loaded values.
 You can test it by running something like:

 ```ruby
 def user_lazy(id)